 There are several programs and events that take place in each of CCV’s academic centers.
 Each year, groups of students, faculty, and staff work in their academic centers to sponsor activities for the community and to raise awareness about social, civic, and health related issues.

 Each academic center chooses to showcase and organize these important activities differently – student creativity, energy, and enthusiasm are always welcome.
-If you’re interested in participating in an established event, contact your center’s Community of Student Representatives or your academic advisor.
-If you have an idea for a new project, speak with your advisor, faculty, or your center’s Community of Student Representatives if you have a project you’d like to suggest.
+If you’re interested in participating in an established event, contact your center’s Student Advisory & Leadership Council or your academic advisor.
+If you have an idea for a new project, speak with your advisor, faculty, or your center’s Student Advisory & Leadership Council if you have a project you’d like to suggest.

 Collegewide events and programs include the following – for specific dates and times, consult our calendar:

 Phi Theta Kappa (PTK) Honor Society

 Phi Theta Kappa (PTK) is an international honor society that recognizes the academic achievement of community college students and provides opportunities for members to grow as scholars and leaders.
 PTK has 3.5 million students on almost 1,300 community college campuses in 11 nations, making Phi Theta Kappa a true catalyst among members and colleges.
 To be eligible, you must:

 - have completed as least 12 hours of CCV coursework toward an associate degree or at least six hours of coursework toward a one-year certificate